knail1/knail1.github.io/content/posts/papermod/landing-a-troubled-project/index.md

 ### My partner
 Since I was the engineering leader responsible for the project, I will talk about my Program Management partner.
 This should help you identify the skills and personality traits required in a TPM for a major project going sideways.
-Sam brought something our troubled project desperately needed: the Winston Wolf mentality.
-His approach was fundamentally different from traditional program management.
+Sam brought something our troubled project desperately needed: the Winston Wolf mentality (A nod to Pulp Fiction) His approach was fundamentally different from traditional program management.
 Where others might get paralyzed by the complexity, Sam would calmly assess the facts: What's the real timeline?
 What are the actual blockers versus perceived ones?
 Who has authority and who doesn't?
 He had this ability to cut through the noise and identify what really mattered in a matter of hours, not days or weeks.
 One thing I learnt from him is, just pick up the phone and talk to the person.
 What made him effective in this crisis was his work ethic and calm under pressure.
 I remember collaborating with him at three in the morning during that final push.
 He had this ability to stay focused and rally the team around a clear goal, maintaining that singular belief in winning even when things looked impossible.
 Sam was the perfect complement to my technical leadership because he brought the structural rigor that our project had been missing.
 While I focused on the engineering challenges, he ensured we had a plan that people actually followed - and the authority to make them follow it.